Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     -   Audio file has been successfully uploaded from the mobile application or web interface.
     -   The server-side Audio Processing Module is running and ready to receive requests.
 -   **Normal Flow:**
-1. The Audio Processing Module (AudioProcessingService) receives the uploaded audio file and associated metadata (e.g., user ID, recording title, upload timestamp).
+1. The Audio Processing Module receives the uploaded audio file and associated metadata (e.g., user ID, recording title, upload timestamp).
 2. The module validates the received audio file (e.g., checks file format, size - server-side limits) and saves it to a temporary local directory.
-3. The module queues the audio file for upload and processing by sending a message to the RabbitMQ exchange (e.g., with routing key \\\`upload.audio\\\`).
+3. The module queues the audio file for upload and processing by sending a message to the message broker.
-4. The \`NhostUploadListenerService\` consumes the message, uploads the file to Nhost Storage, and triggers subsequent processing steps.
+4. The Upload Listener consumes the message, uploads the file to Nhost Storage, and triggers subsequent processing steps.
 5. The module logs the receipt of the audio file and updates its processing status in the database.
 -   **Alternative Flows:**
     -   **A1.
 File validation failed:** If the received audio file fails validation (e.g., unsupported format, exceeds server-side size limit, corrupted file), the module logs an error, rejects the file, and may notify the user (via mobile app/web interface feedback) about the upload failure and reason.